 Four hours away by bus is Johor Bahru, the nearest Malaysian city from Singapore.
 Explore its family-oriented attractions, from Legoland to Hello Kitty town and Angry Birds Activity Park.
 This blossoming major tourist attraction is a great offering after a KL trip.
-Check out this link for details: Johor Bahru Budget Travel Guide.

-Or visit some of the top destinations in Asia:
+Visit some of the top destinations in Asia: